Shrinkage through multiple identifiability

-where $v_j$ is the large-sample variance of $\hat\psi_j$ and $\tau^2\ge 0$ is a heterogeneity hyperparameter.
-When every functional is exactly valid, $\psi_j(P)=\psi^*$ for all $j$ and $\tau^2=0$; when identifying assumptions differ or fail, the deviations $\varepsilon_j=\psi_j(P)-\psi^*$ induce $\tau^2>0$.
-Empirical Bayes estimation of $(\psi^*,\tau^2)$ yields a precision-weighted combined estimator $\hat\psi_{\mathrm{EB}}$, and the hyperparameter $\tau^2$ acquires a direct identification meaning: it quantifies the dispersion of the $J$ identifying targets around $\psi^*$.
-The $J$ estimators are computed on the same sample, so they are strongly dependent; we handle this by adopting working independence, showing that the resulting point estimator remains consistent, and correcting inference afterwards.}
+{To wit, the starting point of this paper is a collection $\{\widehat\psi_j\}_{j=1}^{J}$ of asymptotically linear estimators corresponding to the empirical versions of $J$ identification functionals $\{\psi_j\}_{j=1}^{J}$ evaluated on the probability distribution $P$ of the data, targeting a common causal parameter $\psi^*$.
+We model their latent targets through a Gaussian hierarchical working model, which is an algebraic device for deriving the estimators rather than an inferential assumption (Section~\ref{sec:identifiability}), where $\tau^2\ge 0$ is a hyperparameter codifying heterogeneity.
+When every functional is exactly valid, $\psi_j(P)=\psi^*$ for all $j$ and $\tau^2=0$.
+When identification assumptions fail, the deviations $\varepsilon_j=\psi_j(P)-\psi^*$ induce $\tau^2>0$.
+EB estimation of $(\psi^*,\tau^2)$ yields a precision weighted combined estimator $\widehat\psi_{\mathrm{EB}}$, and the hyperparameter $\tau^2$ acquires a direct identification meaning by quantifying the dispersion of the $J$ identifying targets around $\psi^*$.
+The $J$ estimators are computed on the same sample, so they are strongly dependent.
+We handle this by adopting a {working independence device}, showing that the resulting point estimator remains consistent nevertheless, and correcting inference afterwards.}